egoreta/egoreta.github.io/_pages/about.md

   - /about.html
 ---

-I am a student at University of Michigan - Ann Arbor in the College of Engineering!
+I am a student at the University of Michigan - Ann Arbor: College of Engineering!
 I am studying Computer Engineering with a minor in Mathematics.
 I love all things robotics, embedded systems, and software engineering!